Luk13Mad/dnasr/README.md

 This was part of my master thesis.
 The hoped results were not achieved but i thought it was a neat concept.

 ### Why is there an early exit option?
-The SHAZAM finger prints are cool but not very useful for further processing outside the SHAZAM environment.
-But the entropy information may be used further. **Following up un this soon**
+The SHAZAM finger prints are not very useful for further processing outside the SHAZAM environment.
+But the entropy information may be used further. **Following up on this soon**

 ## Performance